cherryw12/contacts-app/README.md

 ## Run the code

 Clone this github repo.
-After navigating to the Contacts-App folder, run:
+After navigating to the Contacts-App folder on your device, run:

 ### `npm start` or `yarn start`